Mad About Berries

 The best way to plant a marigold is as if it were a fence bordering your watermelon crop and keeping the nasty bugs out; don’t plant them right on top of or in the same pot as your watermelon plant.

-2. Bush Beans
+Bush Beans and Peas

-Bush beans are similar to watermelons in that they love lots of wholesome sunshine, soil that is well-drained, and soil within a very similar pH level range to watermelon soil.
+Bush beans and peas are similar to watermelons in that they love lots of wholesome sunshine, soil that is well-drained, and soil within a very similar pH level range to watermelon soil.
 This makes them an ideal companion to share space with watermelon crops!

-It is important to note, however, that if you plan on planting alliums, another companion plant, to watermelons, you should not also plant bush beans nearby.
+It is important to note, however, that if you plan on planting alliums, another companion plant, to watermelons, you should not also plant bush beans and peas nearby.
 This is because alliums actually harm the growth of the legumes that bush beans produce.

-3. Nasturtiums
+Nasturtiums

 Nasturtium is an absolutely gorgeous flower!
 It is not only fabulously easy to cultivate in a garden but smells peppery and delightful.
 It is important not to plant nasturtiums with watermelon directly but a little further away from the crop.